Sometimes events, travel and sports games can become very overwhelming for a person with a sensory disability.

 How can a quiet zone help me?

-Many children, or even adults, can benefit from the quiet zone which are designed specifically to help them calm down and reduce sensory overload.
+Many children, or even adults, can benefit from quiet zones which are designed specifically to help them calm down and reduce sensory overload.

 Sensory rooms can be developed to have tactile, auditory or visual stimulation that will help the individual relax.

-Studies have found quiet zones beneficial for someone who is experiencing a sensory overload, they are able to find a space to decompress during a sensory episode.
+Studies have found quiet zones beneficial for someone who is experiencing a sensory overload, as they are able to find a space to decompress during a sensory episode

 The Department of Education in each State and Territory even encourage quiet “nooks” for students with sensory sensitivity, so they can self-manage and learn when they need to take a break.